Project-Silicium/Mu-Silicium/README.md

 #### How is this diffrent from any other Qualcomm WoA Project?

 ```
-Not Much is diffrent, The only Thing we do diffrent here is making a Stable and Save UEFI for Phones / Tablets.
+Not Much is different, The only Thing we do different here is making a Stable and Safe UEFI for Phones / Tablets.
 Not Saying the Other WoA Projects are Bad, Make sure to check them out too!
 ```